 This world-class facility will host the one in four students that enroll in a Jewish Studies course while at Tulane, and will provide exciting opportunities for a holistic study of American Jewry building on the department’s interdisciplinary approach to learning about the evolution of Judaism, Jewish culture, and Jewish nationalism from biblical times to the present.

-Jewish Studies hopes to continue its transformation into a world-class department by raising funds for an endowed chair in American Jewish history, as well as increased operating support for its dynamic slate of action-oriented public programs, innovative student engagement activities, and cutting-edge research opportunities.
+Jewish Studies continues its transformation into a world-class department by raising funds for an endowed chair in American Jewish history, as well as increased operating support for its dynamic slate of action-oriented public programs, innovative student engagement activities, and cutting-edge research opportunities.

 For more information, visit https://liberalarts.tulane.edu/departments/jewish-studies.

 MSJE Executive Director Kenneth Hoffman is a 1988 graduate of Tulane’s College of Arts & Sciences and earned an M.A. in history from Tulane in 1993.
 He wrote his thesis on the Jews of Port Gibson, Mississippi.
 For more information on MSJE, visit www.msje.org.